Technology

-What are the Benefits of Bots?
+What are the Benefits of Bots in Boosting Productivity?

-Bots, (short form for robots), are computer applications that complete activities or engage with users with little to no human intervention.
+Bots (short form for robots), are computer applications that complete activities or engage with users with little to no human intervention.

 What is a Bot?